GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

    <summary><b>Part 3: Calculations in Excel</b></summary>
 <br>

-1. Open the excel file
+1. Open the Excel file
 2. Copy the values from the third column (no title)
 3. Navigate to the folder where the scripts are located (<a href="data_structure.png">data_structure.png</a>) and open "TRNK_Excel.xls"
-4. Paste the values in the column "m²"
+4. Paste the values in the column "HERE (m²)"
 5. All following values should be automatically calculated
-6. Now put in the emission value from <a href="https://openghgmap.net/">OpenGHGmap</a> in the marked cell "emissions:"
+6. Now put in the emission value from <a href="https://openghgmap.net/">OpenGHGmap</a> in the marked cell "emissions"
 7. The result should be calculated and a message should be displayed whether the vegetation suffices to compensate the CO2 emissions of you roi.

 **Congratulations, you completed this analysis!**